open-ephys/acq-board-docs/source/User-Manual/Gateware-Update.rst

 Here are the files and instructions to update the Open Ephys FPGA module inside the Acquisition Board.

 .. note:: This is only for boards that use the new Open Ephys FPGA module.
-We always ship the boards with the latest version of the gateware and we don’t make changes to the gateware often, so you will typically not need to update it.
-Previous generations of the Acquisition Board that use the Opal Kelly FPGA do not require this.
+We always ship the boards
+    with the latest version of the gateware and we don’t make changes to the gateware often, so you will typically not need to update it.
+Generations 0 and 1 of the Acquisition Board, which use the Opal Kelly FPGA, do not require this.

 .. _gwupdate_latest:

 Latest version
 -------------------------

 The latest gateware version for Acquisition Board 2nd and 3rd Generation.
+Select the updater for your operating system.

 See :ref:`this section <genids>` to identify what generation board you have.